The 2022 grant application period will close Sept. 30.

 The Champions Partnership awards grants to environmental projects that are logical, well-planned, and are highly likely to meet goals and objectives.
 Projects are evaluated on the following criteria:

-- Student education - learning opportunities
+- Student Education--Project offers strong, clearly defined learning opportunities

 - Suitable Use of Funds--Project budget clearly states how use of funds are directly related to the project and its goals; see "Stretching Your Buck" below